svaksha/Julia.jl/AI.md

 + [ValueHistories.jl](https://github.com/JuliaML/ValueHistories.jl) :: Utilities to efficiently track learning curves or other optimization information.

 ###### Resources
++ [DistLearn.jl](https://github.com/pluskid/DistLearn.jl) :: An example of distributed learning in Julia.
+Note: this is not a full featured distributed machine learning library, therefore we are not going to register this in the Julia package system.
 + [Examples from _Thoughtful Machine Learning_](https://github.com/thoughtfulml/examples).
 + [CIML](https://github.com/hal3/ciml) :: A Course in Machine Learning.
 This repository contains the source code for the CIML book (see http://ciml.info/) as well as any course materials that seem useful (slides, documents, labs, etc.).
 + [deepframeworks](https://github.com/zer0n/deepframeworks) :: An evaluation of Deep Learning Frameworks.